VLookup vs IndexMatch – What To Use?

 VLookup is used to look up information in a list and extract the data into another list.

-It can also be used for matching; is the value I have in one list, also in another.
+It can also be used for matching; is the value I have in one list, also in another?

-The benefit of using Index and Match is that the data you are looking for can be in any column and you can extract data left or right of this column.
+The benefit of using Index and Match is that the data you are looking for can be in any column, and you can extract data left or right of this column.

 This article will look at both methods and when to use VLookup vs Index Match.

-Using The VLookup Formula
+Using VLookup

-When using a Vlookup to look for an precise match of data, the entry in the first column of the range you are looking through must be unique.
-You can extract the data on the same sheet, to a new sheet or into a new document.
+When using a Vlookup to look for a precise match of data, the entry in the first column of the range you are looking through must be unique.

 The following is a list of Personnel, in B13 we need to find information relating to EMP ID – 1169.
-As we are looking for an exact piece of information, we have to specify this as part of the formula.

 To indicate which column you are extracting from, you enter the numeric position of the column within the list, not the Column Label.
-In the example below, we are going to extract the Salary, which would be column 7.
-This value is calculated from the first column you are looking through, i.e. Column 1 (Emp ID).

 Cell to be calculated from column